FalixNodes-Software/KB-articles/_posts/minecraft/bedrock/2024-07-13-bedrock-rp.md

 10. Save the file.

-11. (re)Start your server.
+11. Start or restart your server.

 {: .success}

-> You have Successfully added a Resource pack into your server.
+> You have successfully added a Resource Pack to your server.